 Explore Zim Music

-Radio Kunakirwa is the first Zimbabwean music podcast online and our doors opened in 2007.
+Radio Kunakirwa is the longest running Zimbabwean podcast online and our mics opened in 2007.
+As self-starters, we knew we didn't have the time and resources to establish a radio station but we discovered these awesome things called podcasts.
+Pretty much radio on demand.
 We had very little idea of what podcasts would become at the time but we decided to give them a try.
-With our background in online terrestrial radio, we had a lot of requests from listeners to start our own thing.
-We knew we didn't have the time and resources to establish a radio station but we discovered these awesome things called podcasts.
-Pretty much radio on demand.
-The rest is obviously history but 11 years later, we are still here and proud of what Radio Kunakirwa has become.
-Enjoy this journey with us and explore the best in Zimbabwean music.
+The rest is obviously history but more than a decade later, we are still here and proud of what Radio Kunakirwa has become.
+Enjoy this journey with us and explore a new dimension to Zimbabwean music.

 You probably came across those "Handidye Sadza Kumba Kwenyu" tees in the last few years, right?
-We made those... then the bootleggers did their thing but you know how Zim goes.
+We made those... then the bootleggers did their thing.
 You create something and someone hijacks the idea.
 We were hurt but that story for another day.
 If you want to wear THE ORIGINAL Handidye Sadza Kumba Kwenyu tees, click the link below and buy yours now.
-It would mean a lot and would help us pay the bill for this website.
-Chokwadi.
+It would mean a lot and would help us pay the bills for this website.